josh-h/sailmq/docs/en/operation.md

 $ nohup sh mqbroker -n 192.168.1.1:9876 -c $ROCKETMQ_HOME/conf/2m-2s-sync/broker-b-s.properties &
 ```

 The above Broker matches Slave by specifying the same BrokerName, Master's BrokerId must be 0, Slave's BrokerId must larger than 0.
-Besides, a Master can have multi Slaves that each has a distinct BrokerId. $ROCKETMQ_HOME indicates RocketMQ's install directory, user needs to set this environment parameter.
+Besides, a Master can have multi Slaves that each has a distinct BrokerId. $ROCKETMQ_HOME indicates SailMQ's install directory, user needs to set this environment parameter.

 ### 2 mqadmin management tool